 Research Interest

-To deepen the understanding of the robustness of machine learning models to different types of distribution shifts such as shifts induced by corrupted data, shifts induced by adversarial attacks, etc..
+To deepen the understanding of machine learning models' robustness to different distribution shifts such as shifts induced by corrupted data, shifts induced by adversarial attacks, etc..

 Publications